Exposed in Your Project - JSON support

 code to follow DAO approach.
 Now, based on this, we will create a little thinner application, add additional information

-entity and use json
+to our Person entity and use json PostgreSQL' datatype.

 Setting up a test application